joshuacronemeyer/poetry/poems/war_on_terror.markdown

     Had you answered, you would have heard
     The sound of a nation's soul escaping its body;
-    The death rattle of our long suffering idealism Finally killed by the corporate imperialism.
+    The death rattle of our long suffering idealism Killed by the corporate imperialists.

+*May 9th 2010*